aeminium-labs/GraphQLana/README.md

 ## Getting started

-TBA
+Head to https://www.graphqlana.com and start exploring Solana's blockchain data with our online GraphQL explorer.

+For now, using the GraphQL endpoint directly in your app isn't recommended as we're still developing the service and there could be breaking changes or issues with some of our data providers.

 ## Supported data sources

-We're constantly improving the access to on-chain data through our supported services and currently support these sources:
+We're constantly improving the access to on-chain data through our supported services and currently support these providers:

 -   [Helius](https://helius.xyz/)
 -   [Shyft](https://shyft.to/)